 The Master’s Certification Program (MCERT) is a one-year graduate-level teacher preparation program that leads to elementary, middle school, secondary or preK-12 teacher certification and a Master of Education (M.Ed.) degree.
 Grade level/content area specializations include Art, Elementary Education, English, Mathematics, Middle School Math and Science, Physical Education, Secondary Sciences (Agriculture, Biology, Chemistry, Computer Science, Earth/Space Science, Physics), Social Studies, TESOL (Teaching English to Speakers of Other Languages), and World Languages (Chinese, French, German, Italian, Latin, Russian, Spanish).

-The Department of Teaching and Learning, Policy and Leadership (TLPL) at the University of Maryland College Park is ranked 12th in the nation by U.S. News & World Report.
+The Elementary Education and PreK-12 specializations offered in the Department of Teaching and Learning, Policy and Leadership (TLPL) at the University of Maryland College Park consistently rank among the top 20 in the nation by U.S. News & World Report.
 MCERT students receive instruction from high-caliber faculty and explore in-depth opportunities to connect content and pedagogy.
 MCERT students participate in a year-long inquiry project (in lieu of a thesis) which culminates in the writing of a graduate seminar paper.
 MCERT students present their research at the end of the program.

 In addition, all MCERT students produce a teaching portfolio (in lieu of a master’s comprehensive examination).